vanphuc1208/RAM-with-Verilog/README.md

 ***Input**
 - clk: clock signal from the board.
 - rst: delete all the data in the RAM memory.
-- wr: if the signal is 1, we write data into the memory, otherwise we read data from the memory
+- wr: if the signal is 1, we write data into the memory, otherwise we read data from the memory.

 ***Output**
 dout: the data we read from the memory.